Lightwater Valley: Staveley family

-In 1969, Lightwater Valley began as a small self-pick fruit farm attraction.
-The farm was owned by the Staveley family, who had owned the land since 1516.
+In 1969, Lightwater Valley began as a small self-pick fruit farm, run by the Staveley family, who had owned the land since 1516.
 In 1976, the farm was affected by drought, resulting in the excavation of a lake to help reduce the effects of future droughts.
 The lake's popularity instigated the transition of the farm into a tourist attraction.
-Early attractions included an adventure playground (later Fort William), canoes, rowing boats and a circus.
-Later on, Staveley introduced a petting zoo, BMX bikes, Go Karts, a pitch and putt golf course, a hell slide and a water chute ('Devil's Cascade', later re-themed to 'Toad Hole').
-During this time, the park was advertised as a country park and self-pick fruit farm with a pay-one-price and ride-all-day system in place, with the exception of a small number of pay-to-play attractions.
+Early attractions included the Lightwater Express miniature train in 1979, an adventure playground (later Fort William) and later a roller-skating rink, a BMX bike track, a pitch and putt golf course, a hell slide and a water chute.
+The park was advertised as a country park and self-pick fruit farm with a pay-one-price and ride-all-day system in place, with the exception of a small number of pay-to-play attractions.
 A range of different fairground rides were introduced into the entrance areas of the park and the Lightwater Shopping Village was established.